Police arrest Proud Boys leader over Black Lives Matter flag burning | DW | 05.01.2021

-The leader of the right-wing group was charged with destruction of property for allegedly stealing and burning a BLM banner.
+The leader of the far-right group was charged with destruction of property for allegedly stealing and burning a BLM banner.
 The arrest comes days ahead of a pro-Trump rally.

-The leader of the US right-wing Proud Boys group was arrested Monday in Washington, police said in a statement.
+The leader of the US far-right Proud Boys group was arrested Monday in Washington, police said in a statement.

 Tarrio and others allegedly stole and burned a Black Lives Matter banner from the church during violent protests on December 12.